bLightZP/Delphi-YouTube-Channel-parsing-plugin-for-Zoom-Player/README.md

 This Zoom Player plugin uses the YouTube data API to:<br>
 <ol>
 <li>Convert a YouTube username to Channel ID.
-<li>Download meta-data using the Channel ID including the channel's title, description and thumbnail.
+<li>Download meta-data using the Channel ID (title/description/thumbnail/etc...).
-<li>Download a channel's video lists meta-data, including the video's description and thumbnail.
+<li>Download a channel's video list meta-data (title/description/thumbnail/etc...).
 <li>Download the available video category available in a geographic region (country).
 <li>Download meta-data on videos based on popular videos in a specific geographic region and video category.
-<li>Download meta-data on videos based on search terms.
+<li>Download meta-data on videos based on a search query.
 </ol>